mlazarz/IDCE-302_final-project-team-6/README.md

 ### Challenge 1:

-The code challenge 1 of script 2 includes a function that indicates the name of the county and the number of votes that county received.
+The code Challenge 1 of Script 2 includes a function that indicates the name of the county and the number of votes that county received.
 In order to do so, I started by using the upload function to upload a .txt file, which contains the voting information of each individual.
 I then created a function called county_vote_count(county) and set the counter equals to 0.
 By using *strip()* and *split()* function, the outputs are split into different lines and the characters in both the left and right are removed.
 Then, I used an if statement to count the votes a county received.
 If the name in the list equals the input county name, then the counter increased by 1.

-The process of writing challenge 1 was okay.
+The process of writing Challenge 1 was okay.
 I came across a problem where I put the ‘count’ in the wrong place.
 I put it outside the function and kept getting 0 as the result.
 I fixed it by moving it inside the function.

 ### Challenge 2: